Author: Jeff Bacon

 Relocation Threats — Mothers may try to move the child across the metro or out of state to follow a new relationship.
 Filing quickly can preserve the status quo until a judge weighs in.

 Retaliatory Denial of Visitation — Anger, a new relationship, or a missed support payment becomes the excuse for cutting off time.
-Oklahoma law treats parenting time and support as separate legal issues — one cannot be used to punish the other.
+Oklahoma law treats parenting time and support as separate legal issues.
+One cannot be used to punish the other.

 Each of these situations rewards fast, methodical action.
 Delay turns short-term misconduct into the court’s new normal.